forio/flow.js/documentation/graphing-overview/index.html.md

 			myChart.render();
 	});

-The argument passed to the callback (`data`) is an object with the name and value of the variable.
-Here, we only need to add the value to the data set we're graphing: `push(data.myVariable)`.
+The argument passed to the callback (`data`) is an object with the name and value of the variable to which we've subscribed.

+In this example, we're assuming that `myVariable` is a scalar value.
+Therefore, we need to explicitly add the updated value into the data set that we're graphing: `push(data.myVariable)`.
+(This explicit push is not required if your variable is already an array and the end user update is simply adding an element to the existing array &mdash; compare with Step 5.)

 **Step #5: Optionally, graph multiple variables updated by the model.**